rackerlabs/rackspace-how-to/content/cloud-load-balancers/configure-a-load-balancer.md

 - **Connection Throttling**: Connection throttling limits the number of simultaneous connections that are allowed from each IP address.
-This feature helps prevent malicious or abusive traffic from reaching your server and the applications that are installed on it.
+This feature helps prevent malicious or abusive traffic from reaching your server and its installed applications.

 - **Content Caching**: Content caching improves website performance by temporarily storing data that was recently accessed.
 While the data is